jfxueX/vim/script-dev/local/scripting-the-vim-editor/var-val-and-expr.md

 Damian Conway
 Published on May 06,  2009

-**About Vimscript and this series**

-Vimscript is a powerful scripting language that lets you modify and
-                    extend the Vim editor.
-You can use it to create new tools, simplify common tasks, and even rework existing features of the editor.
-This ongoing series of articles assumes
-                    some familiarity with the Vim editor.

 ## A great text editor

-There's an old joke that Emacs would be a great operating system if only it
-                had a decent text editor, whereas vi would be a great text editor if only it had a decent operating system.
+There's an old joke that Emacs would be a great operating system if only it had a decent text editor, whereas vi would be a great text editor if only it had a decent operating system.
 This gag reflects the single greatest strategic advantage that Emacs has always had over vi: an embedded extension programming language.
 Indeed, the fact that Emacs users are happy to put up with RSI-inducing control chords and are willing to write their extensions in Lisp shows just how great an advantage a built-in extension language must be.

-But vi programmers no longer need cast envious glances towards Emacs'
+But vi programmers no longer need cast envious glances towards Emacs' parenthetical scripting language.
-                parenthetical scripting
-                language.
 Our favorite editor can be scripted too&#8212;and much more humanely than Emacs.

-In this series of articles, we'll look at the most popular modern variant
-                of vi, the Vim editor, and at the simple yet extremely powerful scripting language that Vim provides.
+In this series of articles, we'll look at the most popular modern variant of vi, the Vim editor, and at the simple yet extremely powerful scripting language that Vim provides.
 This first article explores the basic building blocks of Vim scripting: variables, values, expressions, simple flow control, and a few of Vim's numerous utility functions.

-I'll assume that you already have access to Vim and are familiar with its
+I'll assume that you already have access to Vim and are familiar with its interactive features.
-                interactive features.
 If that's not the case, some good starting points are Vim's own Web site and various online resources and hardcopy books, or you can simply type `:help` inside Vim itself.

-Unless otherwise indicated, all the examples in this series of articles
-                assume you're using Vim version 7.2 or higher.
+Unless otherwise indicated, all the examples in this series of articles assume you're using Vim version 7.2 or higher.
 You can check which version of Vim you're using by invoking the editor like so:

 `vim --version`

 or by typing `:version` within Vim itself.
-If you're using an
-                older incarnation of Vim, upgrading to the latest release is strongly recommended, as previous versions do not support many of the features of Vimscript that we'll be exploring.
+If you're using an older incarnation of Vim, upgrading to the latest release is strongly recommended, as previous versions do not support many of the features of Vimscript that we'll be exploring.

 ## Vimscript

-Vim's scripting language, known as Vimscript, is a typical dynamic
-                imperative language and offers most of the usual language features: variables, expressions, control structures, built-in functions,
-                user-defined functions, first-class strings, high-level data structures (lists and dictionaries), terminal and file I/O, regex pattern matching, exceptions, and an integrated debugger.
+Vim's scripting language, known as Vimscript, is a typical dynamic imperative language and offers most of the usual language features: variables, expressions, control structures, built-in functions, user-defined functions, first-class strings, high-level data structures (lists and dictionaries), terminal and file I/O, regex pattern matching, exceptions, and an integrated debugger.

-You can read Vim's own documentation of Vimscript via the built-in help
-                system, by typing:
+You can read Vim's own documentation of Vimscript via the built-in help system, by typing:

 `:help vim-script-intro`